Coach shares rise on report of LVMH interest

 Coach said it did not comment on rumors and speculation.
 LVMH declined to comment.

-Coach, founded in 1941 in a Manhattan loft, has reported declining sales for five quarters in a row, losing market share to newer entrants such as Michael Kors Holding Ltd (KORS.N) and Kate Spade & Co (KATE.N).
+Coach, founded in 1941 in a Manhattan loft, has reported declining sales for five quarters in a row, losing market share to newer entrants such as Michael Kors Holding Ltd and Kate Spade & Co.

 The company's recent fashion shows and products, however, have appealed to LVMH's design team, one of the sources told primeretailer.com.